maixnor/wu-quartz/content/Finances.md

 ### Break-Even Analysis
 - total costs = total revenues
 - minimum output a company needs to meet
-- #todo get more from slide 53
+- #todo get more from UBBP slide 53

 Weaknesses
 - Assumption that all output is sold